learningwala/w/m/content/projects.md

 --------------

-- [Work](/work) --> On this page I keep an up-to-date list of all my projects + sessions / workshops with children / teachers.
-- [Now](/now) --> on this page I keep an up-to-date list of the things I'm focussing on and what I'm doing.
+- [Now](/now) &rarr; On this page I keep an up-to-date list of the things I'm focusing on and what I'm doing NOW.
-- [About](/about-me) --> on this page I have put highlights from my learning journey and core intention about my work
+- [About](/about-me) &rarr; On this page I have put highlights from my learning journey and core intention about my work
-- You can visit my [instagram profile](https://www.instagram.com/learningwala/) for pictorial updates.
+- [Projects](/work) &rarr; On this page I keep an up-to-date list of all my projects + sessions / workshops with children / teachers.
+- [Writings](/writings) &rarr; Educational Writing, Classroom Experiences and more
+- [Notes](https://learningwala.in/tags/public/) &rarr; Occasional short notes on education system / learning / tech & many other things